bootdotdev/curriculum/README.md

 ### Is Boot.dev free?

 The first two chapters of every course are free.
 After that, it's only free to read, and we call this read-only mode "sandbox mode".
-In sandbox mode, you won't be able to pass off assignments without [becoming a patron](https://boot.dev/pricing).
+In sandbox mode, you won't be able to pass off assignments without [becoming a patron](https://boot.dev/pricing) in order to support development.

 ## The Roadmap of Courses and Projects